sinatra/sinatra/README.pirate.md

       end
     end

-    get "/my/account/", :auth => [:user, :admin] do "Your Account Details"
+    get "/quarters/me/", :auth => [:privateer, :captain] do "Your Quarters"
     end

-    get "/only/admin/", :auth => :admin do
+    get "/quarters/captain/", :auth => :captain do
-      "Only admins are allowed here!"
+      "Only Captain is allowed here!"
     end
 ```